 The cost of production and transportation can be dramatically reduced if recycled waste is put into use.
 The same substances can be altered, which will save the whole chunk of production cost.

 Waste material is definitely a resource because it has the potential to be used again.
 Once this waste is dumped into a landfill, nothing can be gained from that potential.
 Recycling helps to use that material again so that it can be efficiently consumed.

 Even when we know that recycling is the only way forward to a sustainable environment, there exist multiple barriers to recycling.

-These barriers are solely responsible for the waste to get accumulated and should be tackled with a prompt response.
+These barriers are solely responsible for the waste getting accumulated and should be tackled with a prompt response.

 Absence of appropriate technology

-Even when the world is pacing towards an extensively advanced technological world, there are still some substances which take a lot of time to recycle.
-These are complex mixtures which take a lot of time and specialised conditions to break down into simpler fragments.
+Even when the world is pacing towards an extensively advanced technological world, there are still some substances that take a lot of time to recycle.
+These are complex mixtures that take a lot of time and specialised conditions to break down into simpler fragments.